st-ty1/Artix_Asuswrt-Merlin_John_fork/README.md

 10. Source code of libgpg-error-1.10 has to be patched, as Artix uses newer awk 5.0.
 Source code of version 1.10 is still for awk 4.x.
     A patch is supplied (libgpg-error.patch) in this repo.

+11. Delete file desdata.stamp in folder /release/src/router/nettle (as it crashes building process!)

 Enclosed you will find two shell scripts (for mips and arm) for setting path variables, resetting and cleaning your local repo, inserting the needed files (step 3.-7.) and applying needed patches of source code (step 8.-10.).
 This is the easiest way: Just start the script for MIPS- or ARM-builds (Don't forget to make it executable before!)